retrodans/infocircle/README.md

 * iconZoomRadius: Radius of zoomed item (plugin should calculate this itself using your css)
 * circleRadius: Radius of the circle path to use (in pixels)
 * continuousEnabled: Set this to true if you want a continuous animation after initial load.  note: this can have perform,ance issues
+* defaultItem: Sets a default item if greater than 0, so if after transition you want an item automatically selected, put it's number in here (otherwise set to 0)